-- 2. Commission Staff instituted the cases against the Respondents in this proceeding by "Order of Summary Suspension and Complaint and Notice of Hearing" (Complaint or Complaints) against the motor carrier-Respondents on October 7, 2019.
+2. Staff instituted the cases against the Respondents in this proceeding by "Order of Summary Suspension and Complaint and Notice of Hearing" (Complaint or Complaints) against the motor carrier-Respondents on December 6, 2019.
 Hearing Exhibit 2.
-As noticed in the Complaints, on October 23, 2019, the undersigned Administrative Law Judge (ALJ) held the hearing on the Complaints.
-Commission Staff member Ms. Vanessa Condra and counsel appeared on behalf of Commission Staff.
-No Respondent appeared. - 3.
-Ms. Condra testified on behalf of Commission Staff.
-Hearing Exhibits 1 through 4 were admitted into evidence during the hearing. - 4.
-The Complaints1 against each of the Respondents in this proceeding allege that the Commission received notice from the Respondents' insurance or surety carriers that the Respondents' insurance or surety coverage will be cancelled, as specifically identified in each Complaint.
+As noticed in the Complaints, on December 27, 2019, the undersigned Administrative Law Judge (ALJ) held the hearing on the Complaints.
+Ms. Vanessa Condra, Manager of the Transportation Rates and Authorities Unit, and counsel appeared on behalf of Staff.
+No Respondent appeared either in person or by counsel.

+3. Ms. Condra testified on behalf of Staff.
+Hearing Exhibits 1 through 4 were admitted into evidence during the hearing.

+4. The Complaints against each of the Respondents in this proceeding allege that the Commission received notice from the Respondents' insurance or surety carriers that the Respondents' insurance or surety coverage will be cancelled, as specifically identified in each Complaint.
 Hearing Exhibit 2.
-The Complaints further notify Respondents that their authorities or permits have been, or will be summarily suspended on the date specified in each Complaint, and inform Respondents of the date, time, and location for a Commission hearing to determine whether their authorities or permits should be permanently revoked for failing to maintain proper evidence of insurance or surety coverage with the Commission.
-Id.
+The Complaints further notify Respondents that their authorities or permits have been, or will be summarily suspended on the date specified in each Complaint.

-1 This proceeding involves numerous Respondents against whom the Commission initiated Complaints by sending them each an "Order of Summary Suspension and Complaint and Notice of Hearing."
+&lt;sup>1 This proceeding involves numerous Respondents against whom the Commission initiated Complaints by sending them each an "Order of Summary Suspension and Complaint and Notice of Hearing."
 Hearing Exhibit 2.
 Each of those Complaints is assigned a unique "Case No." which specifies the grounds unique to each Respondent.
-And, each of those case numbers are part of this single proceeding.
+Each of those case numbers are part of this single proceeding.